 We British are famous for our steely reserve, but all around the country, very silly things are happening.
 Because no matter how seriously we take ourselves, when you scratch the surface of the national psyche, you soon discover that Brits love nothing better than to indulge their natural inclination towards the eccentric, the daft and the downright dangerous.

 Fancy letting your hair down?
-Why not join in the fun at one of the many unusual events taking place across the country.
+Why not get your glad rags on and join in the fun at one of the many unusual events taking place across the country.
 Here are some of Samuel Windsor blog team’s favourites to get you started.

 Downhill skiing has nothing on cheese rolling for thrills, spills and the potential for broken bones.
 And it’s cheap too – why fork out for plane tickets, lift passes and outrageously priced accommodation when all you need is a steep hill and 8lb of Double Gloucester?

 Chasing a cheese down Cooper’s Hill in Gloucester is a tradition which dates to the 1800s when life was presumably somewhat cheaper than it is today.
-The number of injuries – 33 is the record – lead to the official termination of the event in 2010, but nobody took any notice, which is why if you fancy risking life and limb, this year’s cheese roll is on 27th May.
+The number of injuries – 33 is the record – lead to the official termination of the event in 2010, but nobody took any notice, which is why if you fancy risking life and limb, 2020’s cheese roll is due to take place on 25th May.

 The Total Abstinence Society despaired of the local custom of marking the end of Yuletide by getting exceedingly drunk and dragging flaming tar barrels through the streets of Lerwick and other island settlements.
 The viking festival was their way of keeping the revelry in check.
 ‘Up Helly Aa’ is on 28th January 2020 – expect fire, but don’t bank on sobriety.